ElektraInitiative/PermaplanT/doc/architecture/12glossary.md

 - integration test:
   Used to test if different parts of the code work together correctly.
   See [test doc](../tests) for further information.
-  Example: Make an HTTP request to the backend and let it run through controller, service and persistance layer requiring a running database.
+  Example: Make an HTTP request to the backend and let it run through controller, service and persistence layer requiring a running database.
 - end to end test (e2e test):
   Used to test the whole application from end to end.
   Example: Simulate a user clicking a button (e.g. with [Selenium](https://www.selenium.dev/)) resulting in an HTTP request to the backend.
 Wait for the response and validate the resulting change in the frontend.